Ohio Manual of Uniform Traffic Control Devices: Contents

 The "Buckeye Crossbuck", an experimental variation of the standard railroad crossbuck (R15-1), was briefly included in the OMUTCD.

 The OMUTCD and SDMM are organized similarly to the MUTCD and SHSM, respectively.
 Each standard sign or plaque in the SDMM is assigned an alphanumeric designation and organized according to the same series found in the SHSM.
 A sign designation follows the same format as in the national SHSM; however, the sign designation for a state-specific sign includes an "H" before the sign number.

 The OMUTCD contains many signs specific to Ohio law or infrastructure, such as a township limit sign, a route marker for the Ohio Turnpike, a weight limit sign enumerating Ohio's allowed truck configurations, a height limit sign placed above the knee braces of a covered bridge, and a logo panel for the State Farm Safety Patrol program.
 It also contains signs specific to ODOT operations, such as at rest areas and district headquarters.
 Some OMUTCD signs are variants or clarifications of signs that appear in the MUTCD, such as a series of lane use control signs for every combination of through and turn lanes up to six lanes, or a standardized "Signal Under Study for Removal" sign that the MUTCD only refers to in passing.

 Signs originally published as part of the OMUTCD are sometimes incorporated into the national MUTCD, such as the signs for golf cart (W11-11) and horse-drawn carriage crossings (W11-14).
-Others, like the red-colored "Buckeye Crossbuck" (R15-1) and its accompanying "Crossbuck Shield" (R15-9), were eventually discontinued and removed from the OMUTCD.
+Others, like the red-colored "Buckeye Crossbuck" (R15-1) and its accompanying "Crossbuck Shield" (R15-9), a plate with bent sides intended to reflect the light of an oncoming train, were eventually discontinued and removed from the OMUTCD.